Disclosure log

 The information we hold is publicly available and is therefore exempt information under section 25 (1) of the Freedom of Information (Scotland) Act 2002 (FOISA) as information that is otherwise accessible.

-However, to assist you in finding the information I have included links and page numbers to the appropriate areas of our website. /about-us/audit-scotland/supplying-audit-scotland
+However, to assist you in finding the information I have included links and page numbers to the appropriate areas of our website.
+Supplying Audit Scotland

 Dundee City Council